Timeframe for giving marriage notice Click to get info

 - Letter from the owner or proprietor

-- proof of identity – valid passport
+- Proof of identity – valid passport

-- proof of address (as above)
+- Proof of address (as listed in previous section)

-- a passport sized picture each
+- A passport-sized picture each

-- proof of status/visa – (evidence of settled or permanent residence, a marriage or civil partnership visa or exemption from immigration control)
+- Proof of status/visa (evidence of settled or permanent residence, a marriage or civil partnership visa, or exemption from immigration control)

 The translation must be signed by the translator with their contact details and they must certify that it is a true translation.

-What happens next?
-Click to get info
+What happens after your appointment Click to get info

-After your appointment, your notice will be displayed in a public folder in the Register Office for 28 clear days.
+After your appointment, your notice will be displayed in a public folder in the Register Office for 28 days.

 The marriage licence will be issued to the district of where you will be getting married.